mdeguzis/SteamOS-Tools/README.md

 `testing-b`
 Branch where some new scripts are made.
 Larger alterations to existing ones implemented, and more for brewmaster.

-# Pull requests / package requests / suggestions
+# Pull Requests / Package Requests / Suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page or any corrections (with justification) as a Pull Request.
 Have a cool script or method to enhance SteamOS?
 Send it over!
 Your name will be added to the script header and the AUTHORS.md file.
 I will also take requests for packages _not_ found within Debian Jessie, or those that require extra work to implement/add to SteamOS.